gadget-framework/mfdb/README.md

 Prerequisites
 -------------

-Besides R, you also need to have PostgreSQL installed and running on your computer.
+Besides R, you will also need RPostgreSQL set up to access the database, and PostgreSQL installed if you want to run the database locally too.

 ### Linux (Debian / Ubuntu)

+Installation of RPostgreSQL will happen automatically, however you need some PostgreSQL libraries before it will work:

+    apt-get install libpq-dev

-Install the ``postgresql`` package using:
+Also, you can install the ``postgresql`` package using:

     apt-get install postgresql